 - Wash the beans and discard any that show signs of spoilage.

-- Wash the jar in hot soapy water, then pour boiling water into both it and the lid.
+- Wash the jar in hot soapy water, rinse, then pour boiling water into both it and the lid.
 Let the jar sit with the boiling water in it while you prepare the brine.

 - Make sure to bring the brine to a boil.